 And pointless savings in bank deposits offering low-interest rates are making alternatives attractive.

-Alternatives and stock markets are both unpredictable but careful investment in such assets can offer long-term appreciation and satisfaction of ownership.
+Alternatives and stock markets are unpredictable, but careful investment in such assets can offer long-term appreciation and ownership satisfaction.

-Ownership itself is rewarding in the case of collectibles like art where hanging a beautiful painting or holding an artwork or owning a rare model of the vintage car provides satisfaction.
+Ownership is rewarding in the case of collectables like art, where hanging a beautiful painting, holding an artwork or owning a rare vintage car model provides satisfaction.

-There is huge demand from some collectibles and the buyers can come from many different areas.
+Some collectables have huge demand, and the buyers can come from many different areas.

 Such items give a chance to own a piece of automotive history.

-Rare vintage models can be held privately or displayed at exhibitions or museums, where it attracts fans and auctioneers from all part of the world.
+Rare vintage models can be held privately or displayed at exhibitions or museums, attracting fans and auctioneers from around the world.

 In the classic car category, the trend is shifting towards emerging Asian markets that add extra potential to the category.
-Some of the rare vintage vehicle models like a-118-year-old, the 1901 De Dion Bouton Type G, can be auctioned in the range of £50,000 to £60,000, and it will be presented in June for sale.
+Some rare vintage vehicle models, like an a-118-year-old 1901 De Dion Bouton Type G, can be auctioned in the range of £50,000 to £60,000 and will be presented in June for sale.

-The young online buyers collecting vehicles as a hobby are opting for Asian cars that are available in the markets at a bargain price.
-German motors continue to dominate where some lesser-known models like Porsche Boxster and less expensive ones are bought by some new investors.
+The young online buyers collecting vehicles as a hobby opt for Asian cars available in the markets at bargain prices.
+German motors continue to dominate, where some new investors buy lesser-known models like the Porsche Boxster and less expensive ones.

 The buyers are attracted to the video games that feature cars like the 1997 Acura Integra Type R that was sold for $63,800 last September in an auction, and it topped models like the 1968 Ford Mustang Fastback and a 1970 Dodge Charger.

-Some of the models like 1994 -Toyota Supra and 1991 -Mitsubishi GTO are in high demand where buyers are collecting as it can be auctioned at higher values in the future.
+Some models, like the 1994 -Toyota Supra and 1991 -Mitsubishi GTO, are in high demand, where buyers are collecting as they can be auctioned at higher values.

 Risks of Investment in Collectable Cars